oddrealm/modding/README.md

     'Icon' = 'sp_iron_shovel_two_hand_icon'
     These values are used to display the item in UI text fields.
     INLINE ICONS: What is an inline icon? &lt;sprite=1262&gt;?
 Wha?
 This is a graphic that is used in text strings and the number in <sprite=9999> is the index lookup  for the texture.
                   The index 1262 is pointing at the specific texture in our inline graphics atlas.
+                  An index of 0 would be the top-left icon.
+As it increments it first moves horizontally to the right and jumps to the next line upon reaching the end.
-                  Think Odd Realm emoji.
+                  Think of an Inline Icon as an Odd Realm emoji.
                   You can see the default inline graphics texture in the Resources folder ('sp_textmesh_inline_graphics').
                   See Part II: Making New Textures for more about inline graphics.
 14. Select the new blockvisuals object in the Project window and set the properties to: